Stockholm, Sweden

 Must-Try Local Dishes and Specialties:

-- Swedish Meatballs (Köttbullar): A quintessential Swedish dish, these flavorful meatballs are typically served with lingonberry sauce, creamy mashed potatoes, and pickled cucumbers.
+1. Swedish Meatballs (Köttbullar) - A classic Swedish dish served with lingonberry sauce, creamy mashed potatoes, and pickled cucumber.

 Food Customs and Dining Etiquette: